for Cold Climate Housing and much more

 The pumping of water uphill out of a low basement could be acceptable, if it did not create the above problems.
 By the way, a trap under the sink is not necessary in this case because the pump on the floor is essentially the trap.
 For this to not leave water standing in the sink you would probably need a quality back flow valve to prevent the water in the pipe above the pump from flowing backwards as soon as the pump stops.
 If the pipe that goes into the floor is connected to the drain system, even if it is broken, it is unsanitary for it to be left open.
 And a broken pipe in the floor could still be receiving water from the other end and preparing future problems under the concrete.
 I don't know what province you live in, but in most provinces, a visit by a city inspector should raise enough health questions (dripping drainage water and mould potential, just look at the wallboard behind the sink) to force the landlord to do a better job -- and probably with a plumber that knows the hot from the cold.

-Keywords: Pump, Backflow, Drains, Plumbing, Sink
+Keywords: Pump, Backflow, Drains, Sink, Plumbing

 Article 1285